DRAKEN-1974/Actix-Web-Guide/README.md

 License
 -------
 See the LICENSE file in this repository for the repository license.
 The license badge above links to it.
+I think there is some mit licenese which is popular so yes that is what i am using .

 Acknowledgements & resources